exponea/exponea-android-sdk/Documentation/CONFIG.md

 The configuration object must be configured before starting using the SDK.

-It's possible to initilize the configuration through a ExponeaConfiguration object or providing a configuration file with the same structure (keys).
+It's possible to initialize the configuration through a ExponeaConfiguration object or providing a configuration file with the same structure (keys).

 ```
 data class ExponeaConfiguration(